Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Galaxy properties and sample selection

 \section{Galaxy properties and sample selection}

 Galaxies in COLIBRE are embedded within subhaloes, and so determining galaxy properties is intimately linked to identifying subhaloes and quantitatively characterising their contents.
 Subhaloes in {\sc COLIBRE} are identified with {\sc HBT-HERONS}, which tracks particles across timesteps.
 Galaxy properties are then measured using {\sc SOAP} in different apertures centred on the most bound particle.
 Throughout this paper, we adopt a fiducial 50 pkpc spherical aperture to analyse high-$z$ MQGs, considering only particles bound to the subhalo, as in \citet{schaye25}.
 Unless otherwise stated, this aperture is used.

-We also test other aperture radii (e.g., 10 pkpc and 30 pkpc) and find that the measured properties converge even for the smallest aperture (Appendix~\ref{appendix:mqg-selection}).
-This reflects the compact nature of MQGs at high redshift (see \S~\ref{ssec:res1-size}) and confirms that the galaxy properties we use are robust to the choice of aperture.
-For reference, \textit{JWST} observations typically employ apertures of $\approx10\,\rm ckpc$ to measure colours for MQGs \citep[see section 2.3 in][]{lagos25}.
-Below, we summarise the main galaxy properties and definitions used throughout the paper.
+We also test other aperture radii (e.g. 1 pkpc and 10 pkpc).
+For reference, \textit{JWST} observations typically employ apertures of $\approx10\,\rm ckpc$ to measure colours for MQGs \citep[see section 2.3 in][]{lagos25}, corresponding to $\approx 1-3$ pkpc over the redshift range $z=2-8$.
+We find that the measured properties converge for the 10 pkpc aperture and, to a lesser extent, for the 1 pkpc aperture.
+In the latter case, we obtain slightly higher number densities, likely because this selection excludes star-forming outskirts in more extended star-forming systems (Appendix~\ref{appendix:mqg-selection}).
+This reflects the compact nature of MQGs at high redshift (see \S~\ref{ssec:res1-size}) and confirms that the galaxy properties we use are robust to the fiducial choice of aperture.